MORYX-Industry/application-developer-training/README.md

 ## Requirements

-Before to start, you need the following tools installed on you machine:
+Before you start, you need the following tools installed on your machine:

 * [ ] [Git](https://git-scm.com/)
 * [ ] [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/) (Any version below wouldn't work, but you can install them in parallel)